Sandora28/Students_Data_Analytics/README.md

 Download event_data_train.csv from here <!-- (https://www.kaggle.com/datasets/kapturovalexander/predict-students-drop-out-of-the-course/data?select=event_data_train.csv) -->

-How to Set Up
+---How to Set Up:
-Download event_data_train.csv from the link above.
+1. Download event_data_train.csv from the link above.
-Place the event_data_train.csv file in the root directory of this project and zip it.
+2. Place the event_data_train.csv file in the root directory of this project and zip it.
-Ensure submissions_data_train.csv is also in the root directory.
+3. Ensure submissions_data_train.csv is also in the root directory. ---

 Prerequisites
 Python 3.x
 Pandas, Seaborn, Matplotlib